LSX-UniWue/auswahl/doc/benchmarking.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^

-In order to add custom stability metrics to the benchmarking system, the inheritance from :class:`~benchmarking.util.metrics.StabilityScore` is mandatory.
-For stability metrics defined symmetrically on pairs of sets of selected features, consider extending the class :class:`~benchmarking.util.metrics.PairwiseStabilityScore`::
+In order to add custom stability metrics to the benchmarking system, the inheritance from :class:`~benchmarking.util.metrics.StabilityScore` and the implementation of :meth:`~auswahl.benchmarking.util.metrics.StabilityScore.evaluate_stability` is mandatory.
+For stability metrics defined as average over symmetric stabilities between pairs of sets of selected features, consider extending the class :class:`~benchmarking.util.metrics.PairwiseStabilityScore`::

     class MyScore(PairwiseStabilityScore):